-Crossmark provides asset allocation, investment advice, and discretionary investment management services that cover equity securities, options on equity securities, corporate debt instruments, government and agency securities, municipal securities, exchange traded funds (ETFs), and mutual funds, including the Steward Funds.
+Crossmark provides asset allocation, investment advice, and discretionary investment management services that cover equity securities, options on equity securities, corporate debt instruments, government and agency securities, municipal securities, exchange traded funds (ETFs), and mutual funds, including the Crossmark ETFs and the Steward Funds.
 The specific investment style chosen for each client should be based on the goals, objectives, and individual needs of the client.
-Crossmark has recommended, and may in the future recommend, that its clients invest in the Steward Funds.
-Any client may, outside of any relationship with Crossmark, make direct investments in the Steward Funds.
+Crossmark has recommended, and may in the future recommend, that its clients invest in the Crossmark ETFs and the Steward Funds.
+Any client may, outside of any relationship with Crossmark, make direct investments in the Crossmark ETFs and/or the Steward Funds.

-As of March 31, 2024, Crossmark had approximately \$6.692 billion of discretionary assets under management, and \$306 million of assets we advise on a non-discretionary basis.
+As of March 31, 2025, Crossmark had approximately \$7.048 billion of discretionary assets under management, and \$359 million of assets we advise on a non-discretionary basis.